mixmasteru/mle_nd_p1/README.md

 ### Data
 This dataset contains data about a marketing campaign of a bank.
 Its contains information about persons such as job, marital, education, housing, loan and some more, 21 in total.
 The data is not complete and contains many "unknown" fields.
-It was released by [kaggle](https://www.kaggle.com/henriqueyamahata/bank-marketing)
+It can be found at [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing#) and was originally published for the paper ["A Data-Driven Approach to Predict the Success of Bank Telemarketing"](https://repositorio.iscte-iul.pt/bitstream/10071/9499/5/dss_v3.pdf) by Sergio Moro, Paulo Cortez and Paulo Rita.

 We seek to predict "y" which answers "Has the client subscribed a term deposit?" (binary: 'yes', 'no')